 Taksim Square is considered the heart of modern Istanbul thanks to all of the local amenities, and it’s also the central station in the Istanbul Metro network, making it a very accessible location.

 Besiktas is also hometown of Besiktas JK football club.
 The Vodafone Arena Stadium is also located in the district.
-Some of the 5 star hotels and classy restaurants of Istanbul are also located in Besiktas.
+In short, Besiktas is the best neighborhood in Istanbul where you can experience living like locals.

 Thanks to its close proximity to the Sea of Marmara, you’ll find many fish and produce markets which provide the local restaurants and street food vendors with their ingredients, making it a fantastic place for foodies to visit and live in.

-Kadikoy Fish Market has been one of the most popular destination of Istanbul Food Tours for the recent years.
-Comprehensive Food Walks such as “taste of two continents” focuses on both Old City and Kadikoy.
+Kadikoy Fish Market has been one of the most popular destination of street food tours for the recent years.
+Comprehensive food walks such as “taste of two continents” focuses on both Old City and Kadikoy.

 Moda is a modern neighborhood with a surprising mix of culture hotspots and night clubs, making it great for people that love to get involved with traditional and cultural experiences, but also want to party when the sun goes down.

-An elegant region of Istanbul that is home to many wonderful restaurants and boutique stores.
+Fenerbahce is an elegant neighborhood of Istanbul that is home to many wonderful restaurants and boutique stores.
 It’s a relaxing destination for tourists but also makes for a wonderful home.

-An iconic high street in the Kadikoy District, Bagdat Avenue is an upper-class residential area that is filled with shopping malls, department stores, high-end fashion stores, restaurants, international cuisine and famous brands.
+Bagdat Avenue is an upper-class residential area that is filled with shopping malls, department stores, high-end fashion stores, restaurants and famous brands.
 This makes it one of the best shopping places in Istanbul but is also home to many affluent families.

 Uskudar is a dense district in Istanbul that is home to around half a million people.
 It’s one of the oldest residential areas in Istanbul with busy shopping areas and restaurants that serve very traditional dishes that are unique to the area.